joxborrow/loan_default/README.md

    20.3% and 2.5% missing values respectively.
 In order to preserve these columns in the modeling, K-Nearest Neighbors was used to impute values.
 2) **Duplicate Values** - After exploratory analysis, no duplicate values were found.
-3) **Outliers** - Outliers were found to be a problem across many variables.
-We used the Isolation Forest Algorithm (based on Random Forest) to flag and eliminate outliers.
+3) **Outliers** - There were a number of samples that could be considered outliers.
+However, no data was excluded from the analysis.
+While these samples could be outliers, the would need to be investigated by someone with domain expertise to warrant exclusion.
+For this analysis we have retained all of the data.
-4) **Training/Test Splits** - The training/split was executed using the scikit
+4) **Training/Test Splits** - The training/split was executed using only 2% for training set
-   defaults, which are 75% and 25% for train and test sets respectively.
+   and the rest was put in the test set.
+This was done to manage the training time.
+To make this run locally it was necessary to cut down on the train set size.
+This repo does have the ability to use Github codespaces to scale this analysis.
+However, it will cost you **real money** as the training time is significant and will likely exceed the free tier.
 5) **Sampling** - The classification problem was found to be imbalanced.
    Consequently, we used the BorderlineSMOTE algorithm, found in the imblearn module, to create balanced versions of the training datasets.
 6) **Feature Engineering** - For the Stochastic Gradient Descent Logistic Regression model, polynomial features were generated.
-7) **Encoding** - For certain models (ie. Logistic Regression) a standard scaling was used on all features.
-This aided in the convergence of the algorithm. [(toc)](#table-of-contents)
+7) **Encoding** - For certain models (ie. Logistic Regression) a robust scaling was used on all features.
+This aided in the convergence of the algorithm and mitigates the effect of outliers in many regards. [(toc)](#table-of-contents)

 ## Modeling

 Four different models were evaluated for this investigation.
 Details are given below.
+Bayesian search was used to optimize hyper-parameters where appropriate.

-1) **Baseline (Dummy) Classifier** - This was a model that always predicted the majority class (no default).
+1) **Baseline (Dummy) Classifier** - This is a model that always predicts the majority class (no default).
 This model is the baseline against which other models are judged.
 This baseline model had no sampling or feature engineering.
 2) **Logistic Classification using Stochastic Gradient Descent** - Polynomial features were generated.
 All features were then standardized for better convergence.
 Stochastic gradient descent was used for computational efficiency.
 Sequential feature selection was then performed.
-Stochastic gradient descent was then used to fit the Logistic Classification
+   Stochastic gradient descent was then used to fit the Logistic Classification.
-3) **Decision Tree** - A decision tree was generated using grid search over hyperparameters.
+3) **Decision Tree** - A decision tree was generated using grid search over hyper-parameters.
 The final decision tree was the result of a grid search over the following hyper parameters:

-   - Minimum Impurity Decrease (range from .001 to .05)
+   - Minimum Impurity Decrease
-   - Max Tree Depth (2, 5, or 10)
+   - Max Tree Depth
+   - Max Features
-   - Minimum Samples Split (0.1, 0.2, 0.5)
+   - Minimum Samples Split
-   - Criterion (gini or entropy)
+   - Criterion

 4) **Random Forest** - A random forest model was generated.
 The algorithm used the default settings.
+Grid search was used to optimize these models as well over the hyper-parameters below.

+   - Minimum Impurity Decrease
+   - Max Tree Depth
+   - Max Features
+   - Minimum Samples Split
+   - Criterion
+   - Number of estimators

 All but the baseline model were also run against the unsampled dataset and a dataset sampled using the borderline Synthetic Minority Over-Sampling Technique (SMOTE)[[2]](#2), implemented in imblearn library[[3]](#3).
 This particular version of SMOTE focuses on generating more observations in the area of overlap between classes. [(toc)](#table-of-contents)

 ## Model Evaluation

-Modeling results from the four different models investigated were remarkably similar with only small differences in the confusion matrices.
-See the results in the below graphic.
+The table below looks at the confusion matrices for all of the models in question.
+Sampled models did significantly better on the positive class, as expected.

 ![image](assets/models_cm.png)